Think-iT-Labs/edc-connector-client/README.md

 ## Development

-The development of this library by following a TDD approach.
-At the moment it don't cover all EDC Connector capabilities, but aims to do so.
+The development of this library is following a TDD approach.
+At the moment it doesn't cover all EDC Connector capabilities, but aims to do so.

 `docker-compose` is used to run the development environment.
 It runs two connectors with capabilities described in the